vanda/etc-docs/notebooks/ai-explorations/intro.md

-# AI and Cultural Heritage Resources
+# AI and Cultural Heritage Research Resources

-This site is intended to keep track of developments in the application of Artificial Intelligence/Machine Learning to Cultural Heritage data, ideally those developments for which AI may have a positive benefit (but who can say).

-In addition to trying to track general developments, we also tracking a set of challenges relating (primarily) to cataloguing and discovery for AI & Cultural Heritage Institutions.
-The challenges are divided (somewhat, as it were, artifically) between:
+This site is intended to keep track of developments in the application of Artificial Intelligence/Machine Learning to cultural heritage data, ideally those developments for which ML may have some positive benefit.
+In particular for a set of challenges relating (primarily) to cataloguing and discovery in cultural heritage institutions.
+The challenges are divided as follows:

-  * Object Record Challenges - Problems that use various sources of input data (media, metadata) for cataloguing (pre-dominantly but not solely for museum object cataloguing)
+  * Object record challenges - Pre-dominantly (but not solely) for museum object cataloguing
-  * Library Record Challenges - Problems that use various sources of input data (media, metadata) for cataloguing (pre-dominantly but not solely for library cataloguing)
+  * Library record challenges - Pre-dominantly for library cataloguing
-  * Archive Record Challenges - Problems that use various sources of input data (media, metadata) for cataloguing (pre-dominantly but not solely for archive cataloguing)
+  * Archive record challenges - Pre-dominantly for archive cataloguing
-  * Image Challenges - Problems are mainly based on using an image as input data with images and/or image annotations as outputs
+  * Image challenges - Use of images with image annotations to aid in cataloguing
-  * Textual Challenges - Problems that use textual data (or images of textual data) as input with text as outputs
+  * Textual challenges - Use of textual data (or images of textual data) with text as output
-  * Discovery Challenges - Problems that use various sources of input data (media, metadata, text) with cultural heritage objects records as outputs

-For the moment we are just building up resources (journal articles, projects) to keep track of state of the art for each challenge.
-In the future we would like to start applying the different techniques to some of our own data to evaluate them applied to our collections.
+  * Discovery challenges - Assisting in the discovery of cultural heritage objects For the moment we are trying to track relevant work (journal articles, projects) to monitor performance with different techniques for each challenge.
+In the future we would like to start applying the techniques in each challenge to relevant test datasets to assist in their evaluation, in particular for our own art museum needs but also for across the cultural heritage sector.

-## Terminology Notes
+## Terminology

 ### Object